 Enterprises manufacturing systems require solutions to deal with end-to-end cycles from supplier to consumer.
 SCM is all about managing the life cycle from supplier to consumer as per enterprise need.
 Goods supplier, product manufacturing, warehouses, transportation/distribution, and customers are the entities/parties involved with any supply chain management system.
 SCM has introduced versatile changes and innovations from time to time as per emerging technologies.
 Mobiles had introduced respectively optimized and innovative solutions to the SCM system of an enterprise.

-The features are inventory management; worker management; controlling and tracking data, flow and locations; real-time schedule, notifications, and alerts; real-time information at different levels; logistics and reports.
+The features are inventory management; worker management; controlling and tracking data, flow

 In our next blog, we will be discussing Enterprise Resource Planning (ERP), Enterprise Social Platform (ESP), Enterprise Content Management (ECM).